Want to travel to Thailand? It’s one of my favorite countries, and Thailand has long been the most popular destination in Southeast Asia.

-The most popular destinations in Thailand have a wide range of accommodation available from budget to luxury.
+The most popular destinations in Thailand have a wide range of accommodations available from budget to luxury.
 Additionally, luxury hotels and mid-range hotels are usually cheaper compared to many other countries.

 The same goes for hostels and guesthouses due to a large number of backpackers traveling to Thailand every year.
 During high season, it’s recommended that you book your accommodation in advance, but many hotels and hostels will also offer to book a room upon arrival.

-I recommened these two hotel booking sites for hotel rooms in Thailand:
+I recommend these two hotel booking sites for hotel rooms in Thailand:

 Budget & Price level in Thailand